-West Fraser completed an internal reorganization and, effective December 31, 2022, all West Fraser Mills Ltd. U.S. operating subsidiaries are indirect subsidiaries of Norbord.
+West Fraser completed an internal reorganization and, effective December 31, 2023, the Norbord U.S. OSB mill legal entities merged into West Fraser US EWP LLC.

 ITEM 3 - GENERAL DEVELOPMENT OF THE BUSINESS

 3.1 General Development of the Business Over the Last Three Years